TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

 themselves or not return at all.
 If an action method does not return anything, Extbase calls `$this->view->render()` and returns the rendered view automatically.

+.. todo: Not returning responses is deprecated.
+The docs must reflect that.

 Come with us on another tour: dive into Fluid - the new template engine of TYPO3
 - and get to know the magnificent underwater world full of colorful Fluid tags